 If you want to see a better eNPS, you must engage with your detractors and address their concerns.
 Don't be afraid of criticism.
 Chances are that they have valuable feedback for you or management as a whole.
 To improve their happiness, develop steps and strategies to solve the issues they highlight.
 Turning Detractors into Promoters (or at least Passives) is the most effective way to improve your score.

-Speaking of which, you should also maintain the happiness of your Promoters.
+It is also important to maintain the happiness of your Promotersalso.
 When it comes to improving your score, it's easy to neglect Promoters and only focus on Detractors.
 This is a mistake.
 Promoters can have plenty of valuable input when it comes to improving practices.
 Listening to their reasoning can highlight things that other employees may have missed out on but that greatly impacted others' satisfaction.
 Everyone needs to be included in your action plan to improve eNPS.

 Feedback is king.